marcomq/async_py/README.md

 # async_py

-A Rust library for calling Python code asynchronously using `pyo3` and `tokio`.
+A Rust library for calling Python code asynchronously using [pyo3](https://github.com/PyO3/pyo3) and [tokio](https://tokio.rs/).

 This library provides a `PyRunner` that runs a Python interpreter in a dedicated background thread.
-Global variables will be kept and stored in this runner.
+Global variables are preserved within the runner's scope.
 You can send Python code to this executor from any async Rust task, and it will be executed without blocking your application.

-Due to the Python global interpreter lock (GIL), there will not be any multithreading.
-If one python task is performing a computation or a sleep, no other task can access the interpreter.
+Due to the Python Global Interpreter Lock (GIL), you cannot run Python code simultaneously.
+If one Python task is performing a computation or a sleep, no other task can access the interpreter.

-Using multiple `PyRunner` does not allow multithreading, due to the architecture of python.
-But you can isolate your global variables by using multiple runners.
+Using multiple `PyRunner` instances does not enable simultaneous Python code execution due to the GIL.
+However, it does allow you to isolate global variables between different runners.

 ## Usage